lj-ditrapani/16-bit-computer-assembler/README.md

 # this is a comment
 HLT   # comment at end of line
 ```
-Comments can be placed on any line except on lines between
+Comments can be placed on any lines except on .str lines and
-.long-string and .end-long-string directives.
+on lines between .long-string and .end-long-string directives.

 Numbers